RomaneCAVEY/Carcassonne/README.md

 ## how to display the graph :

-To display the graph write the commande below :
+To display the graph write after execution of server the commande below :
  - $> neato -Tx11 server_graph.dot &

+## how to display the coverage :

+To display the coverage write after execution of server the commande below :
+ - $> gcov *.o

 ## main link: